bparanj/crystal/electronics/experiments/queue/rl-circuit.md

 The term first-order emphasizes the mathematical nature of the circuit, describing the exponential response and time-dependent behavior due to the inductor.

 First-order RL circuit and an RL circuit refer to the same thing - a basic electrical circuit containing a resistor (R) and an inductor (L) connected in series.
-It's called "first-order" because:
+It's called first-order because:

 1. The circuit behavior is described by a first-order differential equation
 2. It has one energy storage element (the inductor)